RockZombie123/javaprojects/README.md

 Original code by Saish Shankar
 _______________________________

-By the way, please ignore the fact that the name is javprojects, I changed my mind and now this readme.md file is for telling you about my awesome python codes.
+By the way, please ignore the fact that the directory name is javaprojects, I changed my mind and now this readme.md file is for telling you about my awesome python codes.

 Thank you for your patience.